zizitizi/my-devops-Roadmap/Docker/S18nexuskuber1.md

 curl 127.0.0.1:5000/v2/_catalog

- to announce it to other server:
+to push an image to it first tag your image then push it to repo:

+docker image tag nginx:latest 127.0.0.1:5000/nginx:latest

+docker image ls

+docker push 127.0.0.1:5000/nginx

+now just 127.0.0.1 ip can push to registry but for announce it to other server with default ip address we should change the default regidtry to it then :